GilYairYamin/Google-s-FooBar/free-the-bunnies/README.md

 Each lock is numbered starting from 0.
 The keys are numbered the same as the lock they open (so for a duplicate key, the number will repeat, since it opens the same lock).
 For a given bunny, the keys they get is represented as a sorted list of the numbers for the keys.
 To cover all of the bunnies, the final solution is represented by a sorted list of each individual bunny's list of keys.
 Find the lexicographically least such key distribution - that is, the first bunny should have keys sequentially starting from 0.

 num_buns will always be between 1 and 9, and num_required will always be between 0 and 9 (both inclusive).
-For example, if you had 3 bunnies and required only 1 of them to open the cell, you would give each bunny the same key such that any of the 3 of them would be able to open it, like so:
+For example, if you had 3 bunnies and required only 1 of them to open the cell, you would give each bunny the same key such that any of the 3 of them would be able to open it, like so:\
-[ [0], [0], [0] ]
+[ [0], [0], [0] ]\
-If you had 2 bunnies and required both of them to open the cell, they would receive different keys (otherwise they wouldn't both actually be required), and your solution would be as follows:
+If you had 2 bunnies and required both of them to open the cell, they would receive different keys (otherwise they wouldn't both actually be required), and your solution would be as follows:\
-[ [0], [1] ]
+[ [0], [1] ]\
 Finally, if you had 3 bunnies and required 2 of them to open the cell, then any 2 of the 3 bunnies should have all of the keys necessary to open the cell, but no single bunny would be able to do it.
-Thus, the solution would be:
+Thus, the solution would be:\
 [ [0, 1], [0, 2], [1, 2] ]

-Tests
-The challenge also list a couple of test cases you will need to pass.
-However, it also indicates that there will be additional hidden tests that you need to pass.
-But you may not know what those test are about.
-Nice, uh?

 Test cases
 ==========
-Your code should pass the following test cases.
-Note that it may also be run against hidden test cases not shown here.

-Input:
-solution.solution(2, 1)
-Output:
+Input:\
+solution(2, 1)\
+Output:\
 [[0], [0]]

-Input:
-solution.solution(4, 4)
-Output:
+Input:\
+solution(4, 4)\
+Output:\
 [[0], [1], [2], [3]]

-Input:
-solution.solution(5, 3)
-Output:
+Input:\
+solution(5, 3)\
+Output:\
 [[0, 1, 2, 3, 4, 5], [0, 1, 2, 6, 7, 8], [0, 3, 4, 6, 7, 9], [1, 3, 5, 6, 8, 9], [2, 4, 5, 7, 8, 9]]